 - any future benefit crystallisation events (BCE) may be subject to a lifetime allowance charge

-- if there’s no dormant protection she would revert to the standard rule
+- if there’s no dormant protection the member would revert to the standard LTA rules

 At any BCE after enhanced protection has been lost, the amount of the available lifetime allowance under section 219 Finance Act 2004 is calculated in the usual way.
-Even though the member had enhanced protection, the scheme administrator will still have given them the amount of standard lifetime allowance used at any BCE.
+The scheme administrator will still have given them the amount of standard lifetime allowance used at any BCE even though the member held valid enhanced protection on that date.

 Any earlier BCE that occurred with the benefit of enhanced protection doesn’t need to be revisited.